Juggernaut9434/BasicLogin/Cy-Framework.md

 #### If we are using Non-Brittle UI selectors, why use POM?

-We are abstracting the cypress commands onto a seperate test set.
-__WHY?__
-Will they be used more than once?
-Maybe, depending on the functionality.
-For example, checking certain boxes on the settings page, you can chain them together and have different configurations be done well and readable. __Yes.__ It saves code rewriting.
-__No__ because that is basically a test case itself.
-So, don't do POM?

-Correct, do not do POM, but have the selectors in a json file.
+We are not going to do POM, but have the selectors in a json file.
 Because, we agree that methods in the classes are not good, therefore it is basically a json file.